SafeRoboticsLab/ECE346/README.md

 ```bash
 python3 ~/Documents/eduroam-linux-Princeton_University-Princeton_eduroam.py
 ```
-If you don't see this file, you can temporarily connect to puvisitor using a non-Princeton email to [download it](https://cat.eduroam.org).
+If you don't see this file, you can temporarily connect to puvisitor using a non-Princeton email to [download it](https://cat.eduroam.org), and run the same command as above (but likely in `~/Downloads/`.
 Click 'Yes' and enter one group member's username, i.e., netid@princeton.edu and corresponding password.
 Then navigate to your Wi-Fi networks by clicking the top right of your screen, selecting the Wi-Fi logo followed by 'Select Network', 'eduroam', 'Connect'.
+If you're having trouble with this, try [redownloading](https://cat.eduroam.org) the script or ask a lab TA for help!

 ## Set up GitHub on your laptop
-Next, you will connect your laptop to one group member's GitHub account using an SSH key.
+Next, you will connect your laptop to one group member's GitHub account using an SSH key. **Note** You can copy and paste within an Ubuntu terminal by using ctrl+shift+C and ctrl+shift+V respectively!
 In your terminal, run
 ```bash
 # Install packages to use GitHub and copy/paste
 sudo apt install git xclip